OpenEvalProject/evals/manuscripts/elife-49558/v2/manuscript.md

 Interestingly, by mining a published microarray database (GSE57218) (Ramos et al., 2014), we found that IFN-related genes (STAT1, IFNGR2, NCAM1, MID1) were highly elevated in the cartilage tissues of osteoarthritis patients (Figure 5—figure supplement 1A).
 As the microarray did not contain probes for GRASLND, no information on its expression could be extracted.
 In addition, we identified another independent study that reported changes in the transcriptomes of intact and damaged cartilage tissues (E-MTAB-4304) (Dunn et al., 2016).
 Similarly, a cohort of IFN-related genes was also upregulated in damaged cartilage, especially STAT1 and IFNGR1 (Figure 5—figure supplement 1B).
 Interestingly, we identified a negative correlation between GRASLND and a few IFN related genes (IFNGR1, ICAM1) in damaged cartilage (Figure 5—figure supplement 1C).
 Therefore, we proposed that GRASLND may possess some therapeutic potential through suppression of IFN signaling in osteoarthritis.
 To evaluate this possibility, we implemented the use of the GRASLND transgene in engineered cartilage cultured under IFN addition (100 ng/mL of IFN-β or 5 ng/mL of IFN-γ).
 We determined doses of IFN-β and IFN-γ by selecting the lowest concentration at which day 21 pellets exhibited GAG loss when compared to no IFN control.
 Consistent with luciferase reporter assays, the protective effect of GRASLND was observed upon IFN-γ challenge but not upon IFN-β challenge (Figure 5H,I).
 However, we observed a reduced level of GAG production compared to normal conditions, suggesting that GRASLND can protect the ECM from degradation, but not completely to control levels.

-## GRASLND enhanced the chondrogenesis of adipose-derived stem cells
+### GRASLND enhanced the chondrogenesis of adipose-derived stem cells

 To determine whether the function of GRASLND is unique to MSCs or present in other adult stem cells, we addressed whether modulating GRASLND expression could also improve chondrogenesis of adipose stem cells (ASCs).
 We observed an increase in GAG production when GRASLND was overexpressed in ASCs compared to control (p<0.0001) (Figure 6A), although ACAN levels were not significantly increased.
 Importantly, COL2A1 expression was significantly elevated (~5 fold) with overexpression of GRASLND (Figure 6B).
 On the basis of these data, it appears that GRASLND uses the same mechanism across these two cell types, asserting a pan effect on potentiating their chondrogenic capabilities.
 It is worth noting that histologic examination of the engineered cartilage showed a similar level of collagen type II in pellets with GRASLND overexpression compared to the dsRed control (Figure 6C), suggesting that the influence of GRASLND could be variable in different target cells.

 ![Figure 6.](https://cdn.elifesciences.org/articles/49558/elife-49558-fig6-v2.jpg)

-**Figure 6.:** GRASLND enhances chondrogenesis in adipose-derived stem cells.(A) Biochemical analyses (n = 5).
+**Figure 6.:** (A) Biochemical analyses (n = 5).
 (B) qRT-PCR analyses (n = 6).
 (C) Representative histological images of day 21 ASC pellets.
 COLII IHC, Collagen type II immunohistochemistry; hOC, Human osteochondral control.
 Scale bar = 100 µm.
 Welch’s t-test. ns, not significant.

 ## Discussion